 - More impactful career conversations: Larry McAlister, former VP of Global Talent at NetApp, and a strong supporter of using a talent marketplace to develop talent, says, “Tech is getting you to the human interaction faster and with more actionable data.
 Precision around growth, at scale.”
 Armed with actionable data points, surfaced through the talent marketplace, managers can hold constructive conversations with employees on their development.

-How are organizations using the Talent Marketplace?
+How are organizations using the talent marketplace?

-Organizations across the globe are realizing the many benefits of utilizing a talent marketplace to stay agile, competitive, and future-ready in today’s ever-changing work environment.
 The shift towards a skills-based approach where employees are valued for their skills rather than their job title or qualification is quickly becoming key for organizational growth and success.

 The best talent marketplace supports this shift by offering better visibility into the skills you have within an organization, as well as the skills needed to operate successfully.
 It drives reskilling, upskilling, internal mobility and encourages the transfer of skills across the business.
-It gives leaders access to diverse talent pools to be able to build talent pipelines and solve business challenges — squad-building, succession planning, agile redeployment, and workforce restructuring.
-Here are some results organizations have seen from using a talent marketplace:

 - KeyBank has seen a 60% increase in training and participation usage across the business, and over 2,774 upskilling and reskilling actions since implementing a talent marketplace.